 A yacht charter is a very personalized type of luxury vacation, all custom-tailored to your wishes.

 Caribbean Terms means that some yachts sailing further down the island chain to St Martin may not include local taxes, cruising permits, bar and beverages.

 Usually, larger charter yachts, motor yachts or yachts operating in the Mediterranean offer the Plus Expenses (APA) option.
 The rate includes the charter yacht and its equipment, and a professional crew.
 For a few cheaper yachts in the Mediterranean the crew is not included in the rate and noted in the rates of the yacht detail.
 The Plus Expenses rate does not include the daily costs of operating the yacht or your meals and activities.

 The yacht’s chef will contact you regarding the provisions.
 When you board, the charter yachts galley will already be stocked with your requested choices.
 Based on the information you provide, your crew will professionally arrange your provisioning.
-They will carefully sort, organize, and stow your food and beverages aboard the yacht prior your arrival.
+They will carefully sort, organize and stow your food and beverages aboard the yacht prior to your arrival.

 You will be greeted with a refreshing, chilled drink when you board.